Guide

 “Since then, we haven’t looked back,” Jay reflects.
 “The reporting functionality in GoCardless gives us full visibility over payments,” Jay says.
 “You can see what you’ve been paid, what’s due to come in, and what’s due later on.”

-“Last year we started ‘mini rangers’ sessions which are geared towards Year One children,” Jay explains.
-“It’s pay-as-you-go and the sessions cost £3.
+Alongside Spond and Stripe, Bedford Park Rangers also adopted Zettle for on-the-spot card transactions.
+“We started ‘mini rangers’ sessions which are geared towards five year olds,” Jay explains.
+“It’s pay as you go, and the sessions cost £3.
 We didn’t want to deal with lots of coins, so we opted for two Zettle card readers.
 Our coaches just connect their smartphones and they’re ready to take payments.”

-Jay and the team have maintained a slow and steady approach to tech adoption.
+Jay and the team have maintained a slow-and-steady approach to tech adoption.
 Jay notes that transitioning to new tools can feel overwhelming if done too quickly, and recognises the importance of bringing staff, players and parents along with you.

 “The mantra isn’t just for the kids, but also for the parents,” Jay explains.
 “They’re not going to do something that’s laborious or takes up a lot of time.
 It’s got to be easy.”